neosizzle/cub3d/README.md

 ```

 ## Player movement and rotation
-To rotate a vactor, simple multiply it with the rotation matrix
+To rotate a vactor, simply multiply it with the rotation matrix
 ```
 [ cos(a) -sin(a) ]
 [ sin(a)  cos(a) ]